 Preparation: The thief must first approach their victim unnoticed, possibly by using Urban Stealth, Hiding in Crowds, or Sneaking.
 If successful, they may attempt to pick the pocket they stalk.
 Conflict Rolls: The practitioner must make a Skill Roll with Craftiness Adjustments against a Threshold of 10 plus the target's Level plus Perception.
 Success indicates the perpetrator proficiently pilfers the precious prize from the patsy's pocket.
 On a failed roll, the character fails to pick the pocket.
 If the roll was a Pure Failure, the Overlord should choose one of the options listed below.
 On a Natural Failure, the Overlord should choose two of the following options. - The target notices the perpetrator's actions. - The perpetrator draws new unwanted attention. - The perpetrator picks the pocket, but ends up clumsily dropping its contents on the ground such that retrieval would almost certainly be noticed.
-Pottery Prerequisites: If gained out-of-class, training requires an intensive one-month course of study under someone who has attained at least 5th rank in this skill.
+Pottery Prerequisites: This ability may be acquired independent of any race or class when the rules grant a character an option to obtain a new Skill.
 Description: Pottery enables the practitioner to fashion and fire clay to produce ceramic items, such as pots, vases, and tiles.
 Defaults To: Jack-of-all-Trades Base: 4 Ability Type: Utilitarian Range: Touch Affected Area: One item Conflict Rolls: None Duration: Permanent.

 Action Time: Working a lump of clay can take anywhere from several minutes to a few hours, depending on the size of the work and how elaborate its design is.
 Preparation: At a minimum, pottery requires clay and a long lasting high temperature uniform heat source, which is usually satisfied by a special oven known as a kiln.
 A turning table on which the clay can be rotated is useful in quickly creating round objects such as bowls and vases, but this is not mandatory.
 Other Details: Pottery allows a character to create ceramic items from clay.
 It also provides the ability to apply simple basic glazes to the ceramic.
 (For more elaborate, artistic glazes, the skill of Beautifying Ceramics is required.)
 The Quality Level of the resulting product equals the minimum of the Quality Level of the materials used and the rank of the crafter in this skill.
 (For more information about the impact this skill has on the resulting product, see The Clay-Firing Process in The Wicked Workshop.)
-Prospecting Prerequisites: If gained out-of-class, training requires an intensive one-month course of study under someone who has attained at least 5th rank in this skill.
+Prospecting Prerequisites: This ability may be acquired independent of any race or class when the rules grant a character an option to obtain a new Skill.
 Description: This ability allows a character to search for mineral deposits in a region by reading the rock strata, sediments, and fauna of the area.
 Ability Type: Utilitarian Defaults To: Searching Base: 2 Duration: Instantaneous.
 Range: Touch Affected Area: Ten square miles.